Picts in literature and popular culture

-The Picts, the people of eastern Scotland in the medieval Scotland, have frequently been represented in literature and popular culture.
+The Picts, the pre-Gaelic people of eastern Scotland, have frequently been represented in literature and popular culture.

 Visual arts

 Thematic Pictish history and imagery has been appropriated by multiple contemporary fine artists, most notably American ex-pat Marianna Lines, British artists Lisa Wright and Jon Hodgson, as well as American artist F. Lennox Campello.

 Fairies and Picts

 David MacRitchie was an outspoken proponent of the euhemeristic origin of fairies being the folk memory of Picts.
 He argued they were rooted in a real diminutive or pygmy-statured indigenous population that lived during the late Stone Age across the British Isles, especially Scotland:

 MacRitchie developed what became known as the "Pygmy-Pict theory" in his The Testimony of Tradition (1890) and Fians, Fairies and Picts (1893) regarding fairies to have been folk memories of the aboriginal Picts who in his view were of very small size, pointing to findings of short doors (3 – 4 ft in height) of chambers, underground dwellings, long barrows, as well as quoting old literature such as Adam of Bremen's Historia Norwegiæ which describe the Picts of Orkney as "only a little exceeding pygmies in stature".
 The folklorist John Francis Campbell, who MacRitchie cited, had also written in his Popular Tales of the West Highlands (1860–62):

 Robert Louis Stevenson described so the Picts in his Heather Ale poem: